 - planning further topics.

-This unit planning model focuses on assisting teachers to clearly plan for English language teaching within mainstream content units, so most topics could be mapped out on the format.
+This unit planning model focuses on assisting teachers to clearly plan for English language teaching within mainstream content units, so most topics could be mapped out on the template.
 For example, a mathematics unit will incorporate direct content teaching, but because it is taught through the medium of English, will also provide opportunities for English language teaching.
 A focus on the language of mathematics will have particular benefits for EAL students.

 Organising and planning the teaching program in units of work is an effective way of ensuring a cohesive program that has logical sequences and sustained themes, and that allows for the purposeful pursuit of a body of knowledge and understanding.
 Units of work also provide a cohesive context for language learning.